“You are nothing without me and my money, why do you think you haven’t died from hunger and cold yet? You are nothing without the MAN of this house”.

 How can she ever look at these posters without associating them with excruciating pain and utter hatred.
 Was she any privilege on those who had no mother?
 Was she any privilege on those whose parents are divorced?

 If you’re a parent and you’re reading this, please take it easy on your daughters and sons.
-Don’t deprive them of the love that you’ve been brutally and unfairly deprived from as a child.
+Don’t deprive them of the love that you’ve been brutally and unfairly deprived of as a child.
 Don’t beat them up, don’t transfer your own fears and doubts to them, don’t define them by your past.
 Do not restrict them.

-Instead give them the life you’ve always wanted to have and don’t break their hearts at home and then compel them to seek it outside of themselves.
+Instead, give them the life you’ve always wanted to have and don’t break their hearts at home and then compel them to seek it outside of themselves.

 …رأفا بمن تحبون